adamnBlack/start_your_project/README.md

 # start_your_project
-This is vue-electron-cryptocurrency project for you.
+This is wordpress + stripe project for you.

 =====================================================================